Russian oil giant seeks funds earmarked for pensions

-MOSCOW (Reuters) - Russia’s Rosneft, which produces more oil than Iraq or Iran, is seeking a $42 billion loan from a fund earmarked for Russian pensions to help it weather Western sanctions imposed over Moscow’s role in Ukraine.
+MOSCOW (Reuters) - Russia’s Rosneft (ROSN.MM), which produces more oil than Iraq or Iran, is seeking a $42 billion loan from a fund earmarked for Russian pensions to help it weather Western sanctions imposed over Moscow’s role in Ukraine.

 It was one of the most stunning of several proposals for the Russian state to help firms hit by U.S. and European sanctions over Moscow’s annexation of Crimea in March and role in subsequent fighting in eastern Ukraine.